Sure Dividend

 The retail industry typically does not offer many competitive advantages.
 This is a highly challenging retail environment, as the rise of Amazon and other Internet retailers threatens to undercut brick-and-mortar stores.
 Consumers have shifted spending dollars toward e-commerce for the convenience and low prices.

 However, Lowe’s is a specialty retailer, which provides it with a competitive advantage.
 Home improvement projects are often complex.
 Consumers are willing to travel to stores, to inspect products in person, and to ask questions to staff members.
-This has helped protect home improvement retailers from Amazon (AMZN) so far.
-Since shipping the goods that are sold at Lowe’s would also be very costly for Amazon and other online retailers, e-commerce is not a major threat for Lowe’s.
+This has helped protect home improvement retailers from Amazon (AMZN).

 That said, Lowe’s is not immune from recessions.
 The consumer is at risk of declining during economic downturns.
 Lowe’s depends on a financially-healthy consumer, with solid housing and construction markets.
 The Great Recession was a particularly steep downturn, which took a significant toll on Lowe’s bottom line.